 9. Spreading Inequality

-None of what I’ve written above is to say that the coronavirus crisis, which is a product of government reactions to SARs-CoV-2, won’t negatively impact the poorest societies, and poorest members of society.
-The ‘collateral damage’ from the so-called war on COVID-19, in both lives lost and economic impact, has not been distributed evenly.
-Despite the Government’s worn-out mantra dutifully repeated by an obedient public that ‘we’re all in this together’, the negative effects of the lockdown have been, and will continue to be, borne by the poorest members of UK society.
-Coronavirus is named after the crown-like spikes that bind to the host cell, and parasitical landowners and landlords continue to receive rents on their land and properties from households, businesses and workers prohibited by the Government from making a living on them.
-But the exacerbation of economic inequality goes farther than that.
+None of what I’ve written above is to say that the coronavirus crisis, which is a product of government reactions to SARs-CoV-2, won’t negatively impact the poorest and most vulnerable members of society.
+The ‘collateral damage’ from the so-called war on COVID-19, in both lives lost and economic impact, has not been suffered evenly.
+Despite the Government’s worn-out mantra — dutifully repeated by an obedient public — that ‘we’re all in this together’, the negative effects of the lockdown have been, and will continue to be, borne by the poorest members of the UK.
+Coronavirus is named after the crown-like spikes that bind to the host cell, and parasitical aristocrats, landowners and landlords continue to receive rents on their land and properties from households, businesses and workers prohibited by the Government from making a living on them.
+But the exacerbation of economic inequality goes farther than a rentier society.
 While many capitalists will lose fortunes to this unprecedented and extended cessation of global trade, we can expect them to recuperate those losses, just as they did after the financial crisis of 2008, from the poorest and most vulnerable members of UK society through policies of fiscal austerity that will make the last 12 years look like an orgy of public expenditure.
+Indeed, since I published this article on 2 June, it has been reported that UK-registered billionaires have seen their wealth grow by 20 per cent during the lockdown, with the 45 richest individuals increasing their wealth from £121.57 billion to £146.61 billion in just three months, all while claiming hundreds of millions of pounds of public money for the bailout of their businesses and the furlough of thousands of workers facing the sack when that funding is withdrawn.

 The Resolution Foundation, an independent think-tank focused on improving living standards for workers on low to middle incomes, has produced reports on both The effects of the coronavirus crisis on workers, published on 16 May, and Coping with housing costs during the coronavirus crisis, published on 30 May.
 This is not my research, so I will only report its findings; but these show that — bad as the forecasts for ‘the nation’ are, and eagerly as the Government’s package of fiscal support has been greeted by liberals as the return of ‘socialism’ — the economic costs of the lockdown are already being distributed unequally across the classes.